Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

-A pavé engagement ring is a gorgeous option for many styles and personalities.
+A pavé engagement ring like this one from Blue Nile is a gorgeous option for many styles and personalities.
 The small diamonds that line the band offer extra sparkle and elegance.
-Pavé designs include stunning Round Cuts in halo settings and Oval diamonds set with a pavé band.
+Pavé designs include stunning Round Cuts in halo settings like this example from James Allen and Oval diamonds set with a pavé band also from James Allen.
 Review our guide below to understand the pros and cons of a pavé setting, and see if it’s the right choice for the one you love.

 A pavé setting is a type of engagement ring setting in which the shank of the ring is lined with small diamonds.
 These diamonds are held in place with metal prongs or beads, creating the appearance of a line of continuous small diamonds.

 Pronounced “pa-vay,” pavé originates from the French word “to pave” — in this case, as in paved with diamonds.
 In a pavé setting, small diamonds line the band.
 The metal prongs or beads that hold the diamonds in place are barely visible.